 2) Hot Dog Fest

-Set your sights and your appetite on a unique Chicago festival offered each year in mid-August when attending the Hot Dog Fest.
+Set your sights and your appetite on a unique Chicago festival offered each year in mid-August when attending the Hot Dog Fest on the lawn of the History Museum.
 This Chicago-style picnic is free to the public and features games for the little ones, hot dog samples for everyone and live entertainment.
 The Hot Dog Fest is held Lincoln Park at Stockton & LaSalle each year, typically the second weekend in August.

 You won’t want to miss out on this free event!
 The Chicago Air and Water Show, typically held the second weekend in August each year takes place on the North Avenue Beach with a free show along the lakefront from Fullerton to Oak Street.
 See the U.S. Navy Blue Angels fly above and water acts right on Lake Michigan.
 Just bring your towels and watch from the water or the beach.